 From Bangkok to Krabi: 4 Best Ways to Get There

-Krabi is a province and town in the south of Thailand and the getaway to some of the most stunning islands in the country.
-Ko Phi Phi, Koh Lanta, and Railay Beach—all famous for their turquoise waters and stunning snorkeling—can be reached from Krabi.
+Located on the west coast of southern Thailand, the province of Krabi is best known as the gateway to some of the most stunning islands in the country.
+Ko Phi Phi, Koh Lanta, and Railay Beach–all famous for their turquoise waters and stunning snorkeling–can be reached from Krabi.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.